aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 - _What is the advantage of a jump box?_
   - Answer: Reduced attack surface due to only one entry point for management.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *application ???* and system *configuration ???*.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *files* and system *metrics*.

 - _TODO: What does Filebeat watch for?_
   - Answer: Filebeat watches for changes to files, typically text files.